jesstelford/esnext-generation/passing-args-to-yield/solution.md

-Now that you know the history of how Iterators and Generators came to be, and how to use them in the real-world, `learn-generators` will take you deeper into some interesting use cases such as: making async code look sync; catching errors in generators, and; using ES6 Promises with generators.
+Now that you know the history of how Iterators and Generators came to be, and how to use them in the real-world, `learn-generators` will take you deeper into some interesting use cases such as: making async code look sync, catching errors in generators, and using ES6 Promises with generators.

 ## Share this workshop